 Visit Queen Elizabeth Park – Tips – Information and Advice for a great Experiential Visit

-Hike through the Maramagambo Forest, birding trails abound here, all in the shadows of the Rwenzori Mountains of the Moon in the north and the Mitumbe Mountains of the Congo in the East.
+Hike through Maramagambo Forest, birding trails abound here, all in the shadows of the Rwenzori Mountains of the Moon in the north and the Mitumbe Mountains of the Congo in the East.

 Queen Elizabeth Park was established in 1952 when it was called Kazinga National Park when Queen Elizabeth ll came to visit in 1964.
 A Name Change soon followed to the present one.

-Queen Elizabeth is one of Uganda’s most popular tourist destinations and understandably so.
+Things to Do and See in Queen Elizabeth is one of Uganda’s most popular tourist destinations and understandably so.
 Its 2000 square kilometers cover a lot of territories, teeming with African Wildlife.
 From elephants to leopards, there are 95 species of mammals, 619 species of birds, reptiles including crocodiles and Monitor Lizards.

 Not only can visitors to the park see the scenic wonders, wildlife but meet and experience Ugandan culture through interactive meetings with various communities near the park.

-Queen Elizabeth Park has a variety of habitats such as Savannah Grassland mixed with various kinds of trees, shrubs, including the candelabra euphorbia trees.
+Queen Elizabeth Park has a variety of habitats such as Savannah Grassland mixed with various kinds of trees, shrubs, including the candelabra Euphorbia trees.
 Though the Albertine Rift is quite hot and dry and yet in this environment, you will find, lakes, rivers and swamps, there is also forest lands, the vast Maramagambo Forest covers over one-fifth of the park.